-- From BIG-IQ, at the top of the screen, clickSystem, then, on the left, click .The BIG-IQ Data Collection Devices screen opens listing the DCDs in the cluster.
-The Services column lists the BIG-IP services monitored by each DCD.
-If no services are enabled for a DCD, this column displaysAdd Servicesinstead.
+- At the top of the screen, clickSystem, then, on the left, click .The BIG-IQ Data Collection Devices screen opens to list the data collection devices in the cluster.

 - Under Device Name, select the DCD that you want to revise.

-- On the DCD properties page, clickEditto display the Edit Zone popup.
+- On the DCDs properties page, clickEditto change the zone for the DCD.

 - Use SSH to log in to DCD asroot.

-- Repeat the last three steps for each DCD that you want to move to this zone.As you run this command on each DCD, it momentarily stops processing DCD data, so the data routes to another node in the cluster and no data is lost.
+- Repeat the last two steps for each DCD, and for each BIG-IQ system in the cluster.As you run this command on each DCD, it momentarily stops processing DCD data, so the data routes to another node in the cluster and no data is lost.